xtuker/ConfigurationStorage/src/Xtuker.ConfigurationStorage/README.md

-﻿# ConfigurationStorage - the .NET database configuration provider
+﻿# ConfigurationStorage - the .NET configuration provider from database

 ## Usage